TobiasSekan/NetOdt/readme.md

 // Create document
 using var odtDocument = new OdtDocument("E:/MyDocument.odt");

-// Write formated text into the document odtDocument.Write("This is a text", TextStyle.Bold);
+// Write a bold text
+odtDocument.Write("This is a text", TextStyle.Bold);

+// Write ten empty lines
+odtDocument.WriteEmptyLines(10);

-// Write a pre-filled table into the document odtDocument.WriteTable(3, 3, "Fill me");
+// Write a 3x3 table and fill all cells with "Fill me" odtDocument.WriteTable(3, 3, "Fill me");

-// automatic dispose call will do the rest of the work
+// The automatic dispose call (from the using syntax) do the rest of the work
+// (save document, delete temporary folder, free all used resources)

 // thats it :-)
 ```